 And I also had mod podge on hand from the egg craft that I mentioned before.

-The only other supplies needed are plastic wrap, a bowl, and a craft paintbrush.
+The only other supplies needed were plastic wrap, a bowl, and a craft paintbrush.
 So, this DIY is super easy and super inexpensive to create.

 The beginning of this tutorial shows the steps to create the jute bowl with pictures.